armory/knowledge-base/_posts/installation/2018-12-26-install-spinnaker.md

 ## Start the Halyard container

 Halyard can be run directly on a Linux machine or on OSX, but is somewhat more portable in a Docker container.
-In order to to this, you should directly mount three directories into your docker container, and it's useful to have these directories accessible from a single location.
-I'm also adding an additional directory for convenience, to store sensitive information passed to Spinnaker (Spinnaker secrets will be forthcoming):
+In order to to this, you should directly mount three directories into your docker container.
+It's useful to have these directories accessible from a shared root.
+We also recommend adding an additional directory to store sensitive information passed to Spinnaker (Spinnaker secret management forthcoming):

 * `.hal` (where all Halyard-specific configurations are stored)
 * `.aws` (where AWS credentials, specifically for S3, are stored)